 The 'Future Residential' land use designation indicated on Figure 9 - OCP Land Use Designations identifies areas of Crown land to be developed for housing as envisioned in the 1983 Village-GVRD Agreement Package.
-This Crown land is located south of the BC Hydro powerline right-of-way and is currently designated "Watershed" in the OCP and zoned R-1 as lands required for either the supply of domestic water or for future park use.
+This is identified as "Special Study Area 1" also on Figure 9.
+The largest parcel of Crown land is located south of the BC Hydro powerline right-of-way and is currently designated "Watershed" in the OCP and zoned R-1 as lands required for either the supply of domestic water or for future park use.
 In the Metro 2050 RGS this land is designated as "Park and Conservation".
-These conflicting land use designations will be resolved through future negotiations as discussed below.
+The smaller parcel on Senkler Road is designated as "Rural" in the MV 2050 Plan and is divided in half with one part being zoned P-1 Regional Park and the other as RS-1 one Family Zone.
+These conflicting land use designations will need to be resolved through future negotiations as discussed below.

 The Village is relying on the development of housing on these previously agreed upon parcels to diversify its housing stock and met future housing demand generated by regional growth and an aging population.
 However, significant changes to the socio-political and environmental landscapes since 1983 may make it difficult to develop these parcels as intended.
-These changes include first and foremost recognition that the lands are Crown lands located in the traditional territory of the Tsleil-Waututh.
+These changes include first and foremost recognition that these are Crown lands located in the traditional territory of the Tsleil-Waututh.
 As well, the environmental value of these parcels, the impact of any development on the watershed and down slope geomorphology has yet to be determined and the exact boundaries of the parcels are yet to be surveyed.
-And lastly, Metro Vancouver's continued support for the 1983 Village-GVRD Agreement has yet to be confirmed.
+Lastly, Metro Vancouver's continued support for the 1983 Village-GVRD Agreement has yet to be confirmed.
 Even if Metro Vancouver staff agree to the change of use, a public hearing and the approval of the Regional Board will be required.
-Should Village Council wish to proceed with the goal of developing these parcels identified as Future Residential on Figure 6 -Metro Vancouver Land Use Designations Map for housing, it will have to initiate a process of negotiation by approaching:
+Should Village Council wish to proceed with the goal of developing these parcels identified as Future Residential on Figure 6 -Metro Vancouver Land Use Designations Map, it will have to initiate a process of negotiation by approaching: